Penske wants full fans at Indy 500, ready for IndyCar opener

 Penske said he is proud of IndyCar’s top two leaders, Mark Miles and Jay Frye, for getting the season on track.
 The series will practice and qualify before Saturday night’s race, unlike NASCAR, which has cut both so far.

-He said both worked to to get the series’ foreign drivers back into the United States in time for the opener, and, Penske believes IndyCar’s teams have largely weathered the financial shutdown.
+He said both worked to get the series’ foreign drivers back into the United States in time for the opener, and, Penske believes IndyCar’s teams have largely weathered the financial shutdown.

 “They’re all ready to go racing ourselves.
 No question about it,” he said.